Dark-Syntax-SD/Dark-Syntax-SD/README.md

 ---

 ## 🚀 Projects
+💡 Recent project: MOSFET Common Source Amplifiers in LTspice (single-stage and two-stage) with gain analysis.
 > 💡 *Building things at the intersection of hardware and software.
 Check back soon for updates!*